Global Shark Movement

 Marine ecologist and a GSMP Steering Committee member

-Ana holds a prestigious 2020 Pew Marine Fellowship at The University of Western Australia’s Oceans Institute.
-Prior to this she was an Australian Research Council (ARC) DECRA Research Fellow at UWA and supported by the Australian Institute of Marine Science in Perth, Australia.
+Ana is Associate Professor and holds a prestigious 2020 Pew Marine Fellowship at The Australian National University in Canberra, Australia.
+Prior to this she was an Australian Research Council (ARC) DECRA Research Fellow at University of Western Australia and supported by the Australian Institute of Marine Science in Perth, Australia.

 Ana leads the Sequeira Lab where research investigates the movement patterns of highly migratory marine megafauna species, such as sharks, seals and whales, and how they will respond to increasing pressures including marine industrial developments and environmental change.
-To achieve this, she leads the international ‘MegaMove’ project and the Marine Megafauna Movement Analytical Program (MMMAP).
+To achieve this, she leads the international ‘MegaMove‘ project which is a UN Ocean Decade Project.

-Nick is a computational biologist and a postdoctoral research associate at the Marine Biological Association Laboratory, Plymouth, UK.
+Freya is a marine ecologist at the Marine Biological Association Laboratory, Plymouth, UK.

 Dr Alison Kock